luci/luci-go/auth_service/README.md

   * When the server starts, it will attempt to fetch the AuthDB from the configured GCS storage path.
-    * If there are permission errors, the server will send a request to Auth Service asking authorization to:
-      * read the AuthDB dump in GCS.
+    * If there are permission errors, the server will send a request to Auth Service asking authorization to read the AuthDB dump in GCS.
     * After Auth Service grants the requested authorization, the server will:
       * try once more to fetch the AuthDB from the GCS dump.
     * This normally happens only on the first run.